 Includes commentary from Ken Babbs and Lee Quarnstrom

-Paul Krassner, who died in August of last year, was the first writer from the prior generation to say yes when I started soliciting interviews as a zinester in the early 2000s.
+Paul Krassner, who died in August or was it July of 2019, was the first writer from the prior generation to say yes when I started soliciting interviews as a zinester in the early 2000s.
 Paul’s informal journal, The Realist, was the first modern zine.
 I read an interview with him in V. Vale’s Pranks! anthology, found his email address somewhere, and sent him one.
 We did an interview and became regular correspondents with each other for about fifteen years, as I went on to interview more and more people and develop more and more connections with forebears and peers and upcomers.
 When he died, I wanted to write a tribute right away, I had a conversation with Lee Quarnstrom to do something with in connection with that, but my paying contact wasn’t biting and I had a few other ideas on the burner.
 I got sidetracked.
 A few days ago I was in the books section at Goodwill and thought of Paul Krassner a few minutes before happening on one of his books.
 I didn’t purchase the copy of Pot Stories For The Soul I came across that day since I thought I probably already had a copy, if I hadn’t sold it by now, but I knew he was saying hello.
 I’m about to write it, Paul, I thought.
 I know it’s been a while, but it’s gonna be great.